-This is the fourth in a series of articles prepared by a collection of economists and policy experts in the United States, the United Kingdom, and the European Union who have studied, and are committed to the improvement of, competition in digital markets.
-Previous articles addressed consumer protection in online markets, regulating the market for general search services, and the concepts of "fairness" and "contestability" as used in the Digital Markets Act.
+&lt;sup>† The authors are a collection of economists and policy experts in the United States, the United Kingdom, and the European Union who have studied, and are committed to the improvement of, competition in digital markets.

-The authors' full titles and conflict disclosures can be found in Appendix 1.
+Authors' full titles and conflict disclosures can be found in Disclosures Regarding Authors' Conflicts of Interest, 40 YALE J. ON REGUL.
+1121 (2023) [https://perma.cc/PD3D-PUQY].
 Many thanks to Yves-Alexandre de Montjoye for helpful comments and to Klaudia Jazwinska, Abby Lemert, and Michael Sullivan for research assistance.
 Omidyar Network and the James S. and James L. Knight Foundation have provided funding and other support for this Article and other articles relating to regulation of digital platforms.
 Omidyar Network employed one of the authors of this Article during a portion of its preparation.

-I. Introduction 102
+I. Introduction

 II.
-How Equitable Interoperability Increases Welfare 106
+How Equitable Interoperability Increases Welfare

-A. Interoperability and "Fairness" in Digital Platform Markets 106
+A. Interoperability and "Fairness" in Digital Platform Markets 1019

-B. Interoperability and "Contestability" in Digital Platforms 107
+B. Interoperability and "Contestability" in Digital Platforms 1019

-C. Interoperability and Innovation
+C. Interoperability and Innovation 1021

 III.
-Regulatory Solutions
+Regulatory Solutions 1022

 IV.
-Categories of Interoperability
+Categories of Interoperability 1024

-A. Direct Network Effects
+A. Direct Network Effects 1024

-B. Indirect Network Effects
+B. Indirect Network Effects 1025

-C. Contractual (Lack of) Interoperability
+C. Contractual (Lack of) Interoperability 1026

-D. Data Interoperability
+D. Data Interoperability 1026

-E. Data Portability
+E. Data Portability 1027

-V. Interoperability as a "Super Tool"
+V. Interoperability as a "Supertool" 1027

-A. Facebook's Social Network
+A. Facebook.com's Social Network1028

-B. Google Android and Apps 123
+B. Google Android and Apps 1035

-C. Google Ad Tech 126
+C. Google Ad Tech 1037

-D. The Apple Operating System
+D. The Apple Operating System 1040

-E. The Apple App Store 129
+E. The Apple App Store 1041

-F. The Android App Store
+F. The Android App Store 1045

-G. Amazon E-Commerce Marketplace 133
+G. Amazon E-Commerce Marketplace 1046

 H. Looking Ahead: Google's Dominance Over the Internet of

-Things 135
+Things

 VI.
-Interoperability in the DMA and in the Proposed U.S. Law 137
+Interoperability in the DMA and in the Proposed U.S. Law 1049

 VII.
-Enforcement 138
+Enforcement 1051

 VIII.
-Risks 139
+Risks

 IX.
-Conclusion 141
+Conclusion